What four registered dietitians eat in a day

 Lunch: Bagel and eggs

-Whole wheat bagel scooped (or 100% whole grain bread), toasted and smeared with tofu scallion cream cheese, 1/4 avocado, 2 eggs (scrambled, fried or poached), and tomato slices.
+Whole wheat bagel scooped (or 100 percent whole-grain bread), toasted and smeared with tofu scallion cream cheese, 1/4 avocado, two eggs (scrambled, fried or poached), and tomato slices.
 Lunch is served with a 6-ounce container of blackberries (or an alternative piece of fruit) and more coffee.

 If you’re wondering how Gans gets away with eating so many carbs, she says portion control is key.
 “I Iove my carbs so instead of eliminating them, I’ve found a way to still enjoy them but in a healthier way,” she explains when asked about her scooped out bagel.